aa29zzjj/Project3/README.md

 ### Task 1

 The execution of Task 1 will appear exactly the same as in Task 0.
 The primary difference will be that, behind the scenes, there will be a client server interaction using JSON over TCP sockets.
+The blockchain will exist on the server.
+It will be constructed there and the client will make requests for operations over a TCP socket.
+The client will be focused on driving the menu driven interaction and communicating with the server on the backend.

 You are required to design and use two JSON messages types - a message to encapsulate requests from the client and a message to encapsulate responses from the server.